+There are no Section 4(f) properties impacted by the proposed tolling of SH 121.
 The proposed project would not require the use of any publicly owned land from a public park, recreation area or wildlife and waterfowl refuge or historic sites of national, state or local significance, a Section 4(f) statement would not be required.
-There are no Section 4(f) properties impacted by the proposed toll facility.